aquantumreality/Inter-IIT-CloudPhysician/README.md

 Unlike existing object detectors we make use of a novel detector that gives non-rectangular bounding boxes as well.
 Using this as the base of our object detector, we use state of the art methods (such as YOLO) to do color-based detection and refinement of the vitals present on screen.
 To top it all off, we make use of a custom edge detector to digitise the graphs present on the monitor screen yielding promising results.

-As a part of our approach to the PS, we started with a YOLOv8 to segment the monitor screen from the rest of the background.
+As a part of our approach to the PS, we started with a YOLO to segment the monitor screen from the rest of the background.
 But we had identified one problem here - drawing non-rectangular bounding boxes, which YOLO is inherently incapable of doing.
-This inspired us to build our own model for the same, inspired by the loss function used in YOLO - GAYnet (Gains Above YOLO).
+This inspired us to build our own model for the same, called GAYnet (Gains Above YOLO) - inspired by the loss function used in YOLO.

-We used planar homography to
+We tried out several existing OCR frameworks for extracting text from the segmented monitor image.
+Since this was not able to yield desired results, we used YOLOv5 for localization of vitals on the screen and then leveraging paddleOCR post-vital localization inherently accelerated our pipeline and reduced the inference time from around 20 seconds to less than 2 seconds.

+We tried SRResnet and several other resolution techniques for improving the resolution of the segmented monitor image, and then adaptive thresholding as it was yielding better results.
+But since there was loss of information, this was not a part of out final pipeline.
+Following this, we realized that it wasn't really required in our pipeline as well.

+For digitizing the heart rate, we also tried out Vision Transformer models like DINO (for crack detection) but using Canny Edge algorithms gave us more promising results in comparison and more robustness, reduce time complexity.

 ## Pipelines
 Here is our proposed pipeline for the same: